What is Demodex brevis?

 In severe cases of mites, or for people with weakened immune systems, a doctor may recommend oral ivermectin.

-It is also important to manage any underlying conditions, such as infections, that may be contributing to high levels of mites.
-In addition, eczema and rosacea may need to be treated with treatments applied to the skin.
+It is also important to manage any underlying conditions, such as immunosuppressing conditions like HIV, that may be contributing to high levels of mites.

 While it may be unpleasant to think of mites living in the skin and hair follicles, they are usually harmless and do not cause symptoms in most people.

-However, large numbers of Demodex brevis can lead to uncomfortable symptoms and complications such as demodicosis.
+However, large numbers of Demodex brevis can lead to uncomfortable symptoms known as demodicosis.
 As a result, it is important to keep numbers under control through simple personal hygiene steps.
+However, for some individuals, a weakened immune system may be the provoking factor (not poor hygiene).

-Those who are experiencing skin symptoms such as redness, itching, or scaling should consult their doctor who can prescribe effective treatments to get rid of the mites.
+Those who are experiencing skin symptoms such as redness, itching, or scaling in areas where Demodex tends to exist in high quantities should consult their doctor about whether their rash is related to this specific mite.